 Q: How should I use AWS Distro for OpenTelemetry for my applications running on Amazon EC2?

 You can deploy and configure the AWS Distro for OpenTelemetry Collector in Amazon EC2 using the getting started guide.
 You can then instrument your applications using language-specific OpenTelemetry SDKs to gather additional data.
-You can also collect the trace data using the OpenTelemetry Java auto-instrumentation agent.
+You can also collect the trace data using the OpenTelemetry Java and Python auto-instrumentation agents.

 Q: I am currently using FireLens for logs in my container workload.
 Do I need to change anything for AWS Distro for OpenTelemetry?

 No, you don’t need to change anything.
 FireLens can be used for logs for any workloads on container services.
 FireLens works in conjunction with AWS Distro for OpenTelemetry.
 You can deploy the AWS Distro for OpenTelemetry Collector to run along with FireLens.
 To learn more about FireLens, see the documentation on Custom log routing.